 If you have just returned from a long, tiring ride in the summer with your horse, there’s perhaps no better feeling than taking a nice shower for both the horse and the ride!
 While just water may suffice for most horses, going the extra mile in taking care of your horse’s coat and skin will be the use of a neem oil based shampoo.

-A shampoo with neem oil can give off a natural shine and make the horse’s coat nice and sleek.
+A neem shampoo for horses with neem oil can give off a natural shine and make the horse’s coat nice and sleek.
 On top of that, a neem oil shampoo rinse can inhibit any organisms living on your hoses skin and help cure up conditions like rain rot, mud fever, and other curious bumps or lumps that crop up.
 Use as part of your regular grooming regimen to keep your horse’s skin and coat healthy, shiny, and moisturized.

 Then, start washing your horse with water and shampoo and use a small sponge to carefully massage in the neem oil shampoo.